Operation Homecoming

-Operation Homecoming was the return of 591 American prisoners of war (POWs) held by North Vietnam following the Paris Peace Accords that ended U.S. involvement in the Vietnam War.
+Operation Homecoming was the return of 591 American prisoners of war (POWs) held by North Vietnam after the Paris Peace Accords, which ended United States involvement in the Vietnam War.

 Operation

-On 27 January 1973, Henry Kissinger (then assistant to President Richard Nixon for national security affairs) agreed to a ceasefire with representatives of North Vietnam that provided for the withdrawal of American military forces from South Vietnam.
+On 27 January 1973, Henry Kissinger, then assistant to President Richard Nixon for national security affairs, agreed to a ceasefire with representatives of North Vietnam that provided for the withdrawal of American military forces from South Vietnam.
 The agreement also called for the release of nearly 600 American prisoners of war (POWs) held by North Vietnam and its allies within 60 days of the withdrawal of U.S. troops.
 The deal would come to be known as Operation Homecoming and was divided into three phases.
 The first phase required the initial reception of prisoners at three release sites: POWs held by the Viet Cong (VC) were to be flown by helicopter to Saigon, POWs held by the People's Army of Vietnam (PAVN) were released in Hanoi and the three POWs held in China were to be freed in Hong Kong.
 The former prisoners were to then be flown to Clark Air Base in the Philippines where they were to be processed at a reception center, debriefed, and receive a physical examination.
 The final phase was the relocation of the POWs to military hospitals.

 On 12 February 1973, three C-141 transports flew to Hanoi, North Vietnam, and one C-9A aircraft was sent to Saigon, South Vietnam to pick up released prisoners of war.
 The first flight of 40 U.S. prisoners of war left Hanoi in a C-141A, which later became known as the "Hanoi Taxi" and is now in a museum.